-- A. As part of the integrated lecture/lab course, students are required to work at least 50 hours at the Transmountain Forum theater on a major production project.
+- A. As part of the integrated lecture/lab course, students are required to work at least 50 hours at the Transmountain Forum Theater on a major production project.
 Students will be evaluated on both the quality of their work and the completion of the required 50 hours.
-Students will apply, demonstrate, and practice their mastery of stagecraft course objectives. - B. Students will work in conjunction with other students on a final production project.
-Evaluation of this project will focus on the actual hands-on experience involving the student's knowledge and skill in stagecraft work and the work product itself.
-The work product will be used in an actual EPCC production. - C. Students are required to attend EPCC productions and submit 2 criticism papers evaluating the production elements. - D. Essay, multiple choice, fill-in-the-blank, oral or small group exams/quizzes may be used to evaluate understanding of the basic concepts and ideas covered in the text and classroom lectures. - E. Grading Scale
+Students will apply, demonstrate, and practice their mastery of stagecraft course objectives. - B. Students will work in conjunction with other students on a final production project. - C. Each student will be required to participate in one design aspect regarding the final production of an EPCC production.
+Evaluation of this project will focus on the actual hands-on experience involving the student's knowledge and skill in stagecraft/design work and the work product itself.
+The work product will be used in an actual EPCC production. - D. Students are required to attend EPCC productions and submit 2 criticism papers evaluating the production elements. - E. Essay, multiple choice, fill-in-the-blank, oral or small group exams/quizzes may be used to evaluate understanding of the basic concepts and ideas covered in the text and classroom lectures. - F. Grading Scale